European Poetry Festival 2018

 EPF2018 #13: Collaborating with Rike Scheffler

 I’ve wanted to work with Rike since I saw her first perform in Berlin.
-Because she is remarkable to the point of being intimidating, and that is who I wish to work with, poets who will force me, within a warm and enjoyable process, to grow.
-So it was, Rike and I had a grand time collaborating, a proper blast, and so indeed did I learn from our time together.
+She is an ideal of whom I wish to work with, poets who will force me, within a warm and enjoyable process, to grow.
+So it was, Rike and I had a grand time collaborating.
 We mooted loads of ideas, often around the notion of space and performance, movement and reading, and then decided to write together too, with me writing new works responding to her pair of beautiful poems What It Is You Love.
 And arriving in Middlesbrough together from Manchester, chatting the hours across the Pennines away with Inga Pizane during a really resonant day, we stumbled into our venue in MIMA to see what the space itself would give us.
 It gave us a chess board built into a table, a gorgeous ornament.
 We decided then and there to structure our exchange around a full game of chess, which I haven’t played since I was about 12.
 Rike basically taught me the rules and as we chatted we decided also to include improvised chat with the poems and the chess.
 On the night something unexpected happened, the intensity of the game, the focus it requires, took over, somewhat blunting the play, but growing the collaboration into something utterly new, and even more pleasing for that.
 It was a game of chess that happened to feature poetry, rather than the other way around.
 And I won through dumb skill.
 I had worried it might’ve got a tad too long but the audience were very generous, saying they became as engaged in the chess as we had.
 Rike has challenged me to a yearly performance game and I will stake my European Poetry Festival chess championship once more in 2019.

 EPF2018 #12: Collaborating with Tom Jenks

-Tom is a brilliant poet.
-I’ve tried to collaborate with him every year for the last half decade and this 2018 entry in our exchanges was a good laugh.
+Tom is a brilliant mind for poetry.
+Vastly underappreciated.
+I’ve tried to collaborate with him every year for the last half decade and this 2018 entry in our exchanges was a good un.
 We wrote an addendum to our 1000 proverbs book, the Nigel Farage post-brexit poetic proverb archival reflections.
-We spent the minutes before our time slightly concerned we might have misjudged the tone, but in the end, following a video of the man himself, our mix of Nigel’s actual saying and our own interpretations of his poetic vernacular seemed to be well understood in the Burgess Centre.
+We spent the minutes before our time slightly concerned we might have misjudged the tone, but in the end, following a video of the man himself, our mix of Nigel’s actual sayings and our own interpretations of his poetic vernacular seemed to be well understood in the Burgess Centre.
 When he is our supreme leader one day I’m sure we’ll be well rewarded for this tribute.

 EPF2018 #11: Hitting Manchester with the European Poetry Festival